 If your friend or loved one could possibly be in another jail you can look here: North Carolina County Jails Directory

 A mugshot, also known as a jail intake picture, is the photo that the police take when you get booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your name and jail booking number will be on the photos, and they will be stored at the jail.

 How To Get Your Mugshot Removed